 A network of new and existing trails as schematically depicted on the Parks, Trails and Wildlife Corridor Plan will be integrated into the preliminary plan.
 This will require utilization of existing trails, creating additional trails, trail connections, providing trailhead facilities and other improvements which will greatly enhance the enjoyment of trail usage.
-Equestrian trails will generally be located in the natural open space areas separate from jogging and nature trails when a real separate from jogging and nature separate from jogging and nature trails where possible.
+Equestrian trails will generally be located in the natural open space areas separate from jogging and nature trails where possible.
 Bicycle lanes will be provided along the edge of collector roads.
 Motorized vehicles will be prohibited from using any of the off road trail system.
 The City shall review and approve the design of the public Open Space improvements and facilities.
 Master Developer shall bond for the appropriate open space improvements to be constructed within each phase of development with each final plat map as required by the City Laws.